KhronosGroup/Basis-Universal-Transcoders/README.md

     ```

 7. In a case when a new texture does not fit into the existing memory, the latter could be expanded by calling [`memory.grow`](
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Memory/grow).
-Note that the memory view would need to be recreated afterwards, by repeating step (3).
+Note that the memory views would need to be recreated afterwards, by repeating step (3) and repeating step (5) in this case.